kbrenn02/kbrenn02/README.md

 - 🌱 I’m currently working on a full-stack AI Tutor that will scrap my group's Discord to provide quick answers to student questions.
 This uses Docker, Postgres, React, and Claude LLM connection, as well as AWS.
 - 😄 I'm currently working on a media project using React for the frontend and Django as the backend (utitilzing the built in Django DB).
 - 👯 I'm collaborating with a friend to practice peer programming and learn new technologies (React frontend / Django backend).
-- 🔭 I’m currently completing a Java course to increase my proficiency in OOP and another core coding language.
 - 📫 How to reach me - kevinmbrennan08@gmail.com

 For demos of all the projects I feel are good enough to show people, check out my portfolio website below 👇